 Refer to Indian Pharmacopeia for trimethylamine intended for Pharmaceutical Industries, as this standard prescribes requirements of trimethylamine, technical.

-This standard was originally published in 1977.
-In this (first) revision, the reference clause with updated cross reference standards have been incorporated.
+This standard was first published in 1977.
+In this revision, the reference clause with updated cross reference standards have been incorporated.
 Requirement table has been bifurcated into two tables stating about the requirements for anhydrous form and solution form, separately.
 Also, the sampling procedure has been modified, based on the type of material prescribed.

 The composition of the Committee responsible for formulation of this standard is given in Annex D.